Good Hydration is essential in Competitive sailing.

 If you are thirsty its already too late

-Recent research results confirm that light dehydration can affect your mood,your energy level and the ability to think.
+Research results confirm that light dehydration can affect your mood, your energy level and your ability to think.
+Hydration is Essential.

 At this stage, our mental and physical performance are generally already lowered.